 - Use of masks and gloves by staff

 - Physical distancing visual cues and signage throughout the park

 The well-being of our staff, visitors, animals and community remain our foremost priority.
-We are delighted to welcome you back to our park, our animals have missed their humans.
 Thank you for being a loyal visitor and supporter of Timbavati Wildlife Park.